#9 The GEM Model

 Based on the forced-rank prioritization above, we put some new projects at the top of our prioritized list.
 In 2005, we started testing advertising, we experimented with selling previously viewed DVDs to members, and we initiated lots of price and plan testing.
 Our priority was monetization to answer the question, “How can Netflix deliver a higher-margin business?”

-Eventually, we figured out how to deliver a more profitable DVD rental service through the introduction of lower-priced plans, which substantially improved retention.
+Eventually, we figured out how to deliver a more profitable DVD rental service by introducing lower-priced plans, which substantially improved retention.
 We maintained our $22/month, three disks at a time plan, but added $15 and $9 monthly plans for two and one DVD at a time.
 Both of these lower-priced plans generated a substantially higher lifetime value.

 By this point, we had reasonable confidence that we could deliver higher margins, and the priority shifted to growth.
 At different times in a company’s life, the priorities change.
 It’s an excellent habit to reassess the priority of these three factors every six months or so.